chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/crop/index.md

 ![screenshot](crop.png)

-Cropping enables manually position and scaling the asset within the image frame and allows to resize the frame itself.
+Cropping enables manual positioning and scaling of the assets within the image frame and allows to resize of the frame itself.

 ## Image frame and Crop frame

 ![screenshot](cropframes.png)

-The Image frame (1) and the crop frame (2) are 2 element influencing the size & crop of the image.
+The Image frame (1) and the crop frame (2) are 2 elements influencing the size & crop of the image.

-When your frame and image both have exactly the same aspect ratio, the image frame and crop frame will be the same.
+When your frame and image both have the same aspect ratio, the image frame and crop frame will be the same.

 ![screenshot](defaultcrop.png)

-When your image has a different ratio than the frame it fits it, the default crop frame will be different.
+When your image has a different ratio than the frame it fits in, the default crop frame will be different.

-Is the example below, the image is landscape while the image frame is square(-ish).
+In the example below, the image is landscape while the image frame is square(-ish).

 ![screenshot](rectcrop.png)